bpa-solutions/bpa-spfx-pack/README.md

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Find and fix problems in your JavaScript code

+- [Markdown AutoTOC](https://marketplace.visualstudio.com/items?itemName=wibblemonkey.markdown-auto-toc) - Adds support for inserting an auto-generated table of contents into the built-in markdown preview using the [[TOC]] syntax.

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+- [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) - Provides a view in either (or both) the SideBar and/or Explorer that displays all supported tasks organized into a treeview, with parent task file nodes, grouped nodes, and project folders (convenient for large multi-root workspaces).
+Tasks can be opened for view/edit, executed, and stopped, among other things for specific task types, for example NPM file nodes support common npm command(s) (i.e. 'install') via context menu.

 - [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) - This extension quickly searches your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the explorer pane.